 Gene doesn’t wait for Sam’s response before he clatters out the door, heading immediately in the wrong direction before correcting himself.

 Gene thinks about it on his way to the community centre.
 Sam’s question.
 He thinks about the implications and the concealed truths that are slowly uncovered.
 He hasn’t thought about what he and Sam had for a good long while now.
 Hasn’t made many overt comparisons.
 Assumptions, plenty of those, based on what he thought he knew, but not comparisons.
-He hasn’t reminisced about Sam as he once was for months and can’t think of him as ‘his Sam’ at all; that would suggest that this Sam isn’t, and… it’s all too confounding, but it feels
+He hasn’t reminisced about Sam as he once was for months and can’t think of him as ‘his Sam’ at all; that would suggest that this Sam isn’t, and… it’s all too confounding, but it feels like betrayal.

 He’s moved on.
 In a truly fucked-up sort of way, he’s finally got over losing Sam by gaining another.
 And it isn’t like he’s a replacement, not like he fills the void.
 More like he’s pushed the void to the side and taken up new space, fully furnished with traces of guilt and disorder.

 Sam isn’t the same.
 Doesn’t have the experiences to temper his responses, to dull his sharp corners.
 Doesn’t have the same drive, has an entirely altered capacity for understanding humanity.
 He’s simultaneously more manipulative and more truthful.
 Less guarded, less stable, suffering from greater damage despite never encountering the same levels of hallucination Sam once recounted.
 He isn’t the same and Gene doesn’t like him despite that, but because of it, because he is unpredictable in a completely different way and it keeps him alive.

 He thinks he should have realised this before.
 He thinks he probably did.
 He hates that he can live so easily in denial.